 Safflower (Carthamus tinctorius L.) is a multipurpose oilseed crop recognised for its potential to enhance food and income security and climate resilience among smallholder farmers (Solonkin et al., 2024).
 It is traditionally cultivated for its oil-rich seeds, pharmaceuticals, industrial dye, and biofuels.
 Of late, it has gained global attention due to its drought tolerance, adaptability to marginal soils, and nutritional and industrial value (Özçinar, 2021).
 Packer et al. (2024) argue that the crop supports crop diversification, reduces dependency on dominant oilseed crops, and provides a viable income source, particularly in semi-arid regions.
 Its adaptability advantage under severe abiotic stress makes it a promising alternative in areas affected by climate change and soil degradation (Emongor & Emongor, 2023).
 The crop is planted at the end of the rainy season, hence minimal labour competition with other crops and morphologically it has spiny buds that protect seeds from bird attacks, which make it a low-input, climate-resilient crop (Östberg, 2013; Mosupiemang et al., 2022; Enyiukwu et al., 2020).

-Despite these benefits, global safflower production declined from 99,500 tons in 2020 to 87,000 tons in in the year 2023, with projections indicating a further drop by 2026 (Akgün & Söylemez, 2022).
+Despite these benefits, global safflower production declined from 99,500 tons in 2020 to 87,000 tons in the year 2023, with projections indicating a further drop by 2026 (Akgün & Söylemez, 2022).
 Studies attribute this decline to barriers such as limited access to certified seeds, insufficient agronomic knowledge, lack of extension services, and poor market infrastructure (Akgün, 2022; Abate, 2024).

-While large-scale safflower production is limited in East Africa, several initiatives are exploring its potential (Emongor& Emongor 2023) For example, the safflower Africa project aimed to establish 10,000 ha across 50 countries.
+While large-scale safflower production is limited in East Africa, several initiatives are exploring its potential (Emongor& Emongor, 2023).
+For example, the safflower Africa project aimed to establish 10,000 ha across 50 countries.
 In Kenya, the project introduced safflower farming to 2500 farmers in 2000, and over 160 female farmers have been trained in Botswana.
 Safflower in Tanzania has been cultivated in village pockets and is suited to semi-arid zones, specifically Dodoma, Singida and Manyara (Östberg, 2013).
 In 2016, the Dutch company Quality Food safflower introduced safflower production in Mukulu Ward, Iramba District, under a contract farming arrangement.
 To date, about 5.2% of farmers in the Mukulu Ward are engaged (Ward Development Report, 2016).

 Despite the potential of the crop, it has not received due attention at the policy and practice level.
 For example, Tanzania’s Agricultural Sector Development Programme (ASDP II) omits safflower from its key oilseed crops, limiting research, development, and policy support for extension services.
 This makes the crop a minor crop compared with sunflowers and groundnuts.
 Thus, formal extension materials and variety release programs have focused less on the crop, leading to limited farmers' access to crop-specific agronomy and seed.
 On the other hand, farmers' attitudes on underutilised crops are shaped by crop adaptability, input needs and market access (Akgün, 2022).

 For minor crop public extension coverage is limited, hence on-farm technical skills tend to be weak, leading to skill gaps (Msuya et al., 2017).
 On the other hand, available opportunities like climate fit and a niche for the cosmetics market, as well as animal feeds, safflower production, present a huge potential ( Kereilwe et al., 2020).
-However, while empirical findings point to general barriers to safflower adoption, such as seed access and extension service gaps (Emongor et al., 2017).
-There is a lack of empirical evidence on the state of farmers’ knowledge, attitudes, and practices on safflower production.
+However, while empirical findings point to general barriers to safflower adoption, such as seed access and extension service gaps (Emongor et al., 2017), there is a lack of empirical evidence on the state of farmers’ knowledge, attitudes, and practices on safflower production.
 This study assessed farmers’ knowledge, attitudes, and practices related to safflower production in Mukulu Ward, Iramba District, Tanzania.
 The aim is thus to generate evidence-based insights and develop an understanding of farmer needs to inform targeted extension and support programs to enhance safflower production.

 1.1 Theoretical and Conceptual Frameworks.